Creamy White Cheese Dip2014-08-04

 Killer White Cheese Dip

-First saute onion in olive oil for 5 to 10 minutes over medium heat.
+In a frying pan, saute onion in olive oil for 5 to 10 minutes over medium heat.
 Stir frequently to prevent burning.

 Add the garlic, reduce the heat to low, and cook for 5 min.
 Set aside.

 Have all your other ingredients ready to go.
 Grate that cheese, measure out that flour and butter.

 Chop up those jalapeno or chipotle chiles and measure out your milk.